pedrohba1/GeoLocation-Video/README.md

 #then login into psql

-psql -U ice -h localhost -d ice
+psql -U admin -h localhost -d admin

 #then run: